 The 0-delay mode synchronizes the input clock phase to the output clock phase.
-The 0-delay feedback may be performed with an internal feedback loop from any of the clock groups or with an external feedback loop into the FBCLKin port as selected by the FEEDBACK_MUX.
+The 0-delay feedback may performed with an internal feedback loop from some of the clock outputs or with an external feedback loop into the FBCLKin port as selected by the FEEDBACK_MUX.

-Without using 0-delay mode, there will be D possible fixed phase relationships from clock input to clock output depending on the clock output divide value.
+Without using 0-delay mode there will be n possible fixed phase relationships from clock input to clock output depending on the clock output divide value.